 Some of the lender overlays are the following:

-- Rental verification is counted as a strong credit tradelines if it can be documented via cancelled checks for the past 12 months or a letter from a licensed property management company.
+- Rental verification is counted as a strong credit tradeline if it can be documented via canceled checks for the past 12 months or a letter from a licensed property management company

-Home Buyers who are in a situation where they are ready to purchase a home after waiting the 4 year waiting period after a deed in lieu of foreclosure or short sale and have been turned down by other mortgage lenders due to their lender overlays, please contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email me at email@example.com.
-Our viewers are welcomed to subscribe to our daily mortgage and real estate newsletter at www.gustancho.com for the latest mortgage and real estate news.
+Home Buyers who are in a situation where they are ready to purchase a home after waiting the 4-year waiting period after a deed in lieu of foreclosure or short sale and have been turned down by other mortgage lenders due to their lender overlays, please contact us at Gustan Cho Associates at 800-900-8569 or text us for faster response.
+Or email me at email@example.com.
+Our viewers are welcome to subscribe to our daily mortgage and real estate newsletter at www.gustancho.com for the latest mortgage and real estate news.